What is Malnutrition?

 Malnutrition is poor health or illness caused by an inadequate diet, so both semi starvation and overeating can be to blame.
 While two thirds of the world’s population has too little food, obesity is a major health hazard in richer countries.

 Food intake must be correct in both quantity and quality, and in developing countries both are generally insufficient.
 The average calorie intake for populations may be only half the minimum required to stay healthy, and the food available often lacks proteins.
-This deficiency is so serious for children that in many countries half the population dies before age five.
+This deficiency (Homeopathy Treatment for Protein Deficiency) is so serious for children that in many countries half the population dies before age five.

 Malnutrition is by no means restricted to developing countries, however.
 Poor people everywhere go hungry or have to buy cheap, starchy food to feel full—thus obesity is not the privilege of the very rich.
 Obesity is caused by taking in more calories than needed and storing them as fat.
 Children, especially those of preschool age, and old people are the most frequent victims of poverty based malnutrition.
 (David B. Jacoby, R. M. Youngson :Encyclopedia of Family Health; 2004 ; 1127-28)